As populations of big beasts around the world recover, it turns out they live across a greater variety of habitats than we assumed, says this study.

 - Orangutans in disturbed forest

 This is important for historical baselines of predator diversity, as the authors explain:

 “For example, for salt marshes we need to insert alligators, sea otters, coyotes, bobcats and river otters (and likely bears) into the higher trophic levels in the food webs.”

 The good news it that if these large consumers are comfortable across a wider range of habitats, then their recovery might be easier than we thought.
 The flip side to this is that many of the habitats it turns out they need, might not be protected or considered in their recovery strategies.

-Are the ghosts of nature’s past haunting ecology today? by Brian R. Silliman, Brent B. Hughes, Lindsay C. Gaskins, Qiang He, M. Tim Tinker, Andrew Read, James Nifong and Rick Stepp was published in Current Biology on 7 May 2018 (Volume 28, Issue 9, Pages R532–R537).
+Are the ghosts of nature’s past haunting ecology today? by Brian R. Silliman, Brent B. Hughes, Leo C. Gaskins, Qiang He, M. Tim Tinker, Andrew Read, James Nifong and Rick Stepp was published in Current Biology on 7 May 2018 (Volume 28, Issue 9, Pages R532–R537).